Eloise (psychiatric hospital): Eloise today

 Today the land that once was Eloise has been developed into a strip mall, golf course and condominiums.
 However, the "D" Building (the Kay Beard Building) is still in use.
 It was used for psychiatric admissions, housed 400 patients and had living quarters for some employees like the Catholic chaplain.
 Later it was used by the Wayne County administration until 2016.
 The old commissary building is currently being used as a family homeless shelter.

 The firehouse (the former psychiatric facility laundry) and the power plant are still standing.
 As of June 2025, the firehouse shell has been restored and is being used for storage while the power plant is slated for demolition due to structural damage.
 The bakery was heavily damaged by arson in April 2016 and all that currently remains is the foundation and some debris surrounding its location.

 The Eloise smokestack, — with the emblazoned Eloise in brick, — was deemed a hazard and demolished in 2006.

 In 1979, the Walter P. Reuther Psychiatric Hospital was opened.
 It is located near the northwest end of the former Eloise property, just southeast of the intersection of Merriman and Palmer Roads.
 The facility is currently operated by the Michigan Department of Community Health.

 In 1996, Oakwood Health System (later merged into Beaumont Health) opened an outpatient facility, the Adams Child & Adolescent Health Center, on the corner of Merriman and Palmer near Reuther Hospital.
 Both facilities have Palmer Road addresses.

 Eloise is featured in the book Annie's Ghosts: A Journey Into a Family Secret by Steve Luxenberg, which is about Luxenberg's secret aunt who was committed to the Eloise psychiatric hospital in the 1940s.

 The site is marked by a Michigan Historic Marker.

 The site and the adjoining Eloise Cemetery are reputed to be haunted.

 In popular culture

-It also inspired the horror movie Eloise.
+It inspired the horror movie Eloise.
 The film stars Eliza Dushku, Robert Patrick, Chace Crawford, Brandon T. Jackson, Nicole Forester, and P. J. Byrne.
 The film was released on February 3, 2017, by Vertical Entertainment.

 It was featured in Expedition X: Ghosts of Eloise Asylum Part 1 and Part 2.
 Released August 9, 2023.
 Starring Josh Gates, Phil Torres and Jessica Chobot.

-It was feature in Ghost Brothers: Lights Out, Season 1 episode 2: Dead and Forgotten.
+It was featured in Ghost Brothers: Lights Out, Season 1 episode 2: Dead and Forgotten.